eunseongc/SpaDE/README.md

 Please visit https://microsoft.github.io/msmarco/Datasets and https://github.com/DI4IR/SIGIR2021 (for `expanded_collection.tsv`) to download data.

-You can download training triples(qid, pos pid, neg pid) from [here](https://drive.google.com/file/d/1cJ72zPQik2mOHJNumCeR6aDMgiNwyfEC/view?usp=sharing).
+You can download training triples(qid, pos pid, neg pid) from [here](https://drive.google.com/file/d/1cJ72zPQik2mOHJNumCeR6aDMgiNwyfEC/view?usp=sharing).<br>

-Note that this training triples is same with the one given by MS, but we rearranged it and splitted the valid dataset.
+(Note that this training triples have same negatives with the one given by MS MARCO, but we rearranged it and splitted the valid dataset.)